Last Updated on February 10, 2023

 You can see all of the crustaceans living on the baskets, and schools of fish nesting in old nets.
 It was so odd to see them living in pollution which could eventually kill them.

-The crew often saved marine life from being entangled in plastic, and they talked about the dichotomy of being excited to save them at the same time as being horrified that it’s a problem in the first place.
+The crew often saved marine life from being entangled in plastic, and they talked about the dichotomy of being excited to save them while being horrified that it’s a problem in the first place.

-Including switching from plastic bags in shipping to a water-soluble bag by the end of the year.
+That includes switching from plastic bags to shipping in a water-soluble bag by the end of the year!
+Learn more about how Icebreaker is reducing plastic.

-It should come as no surprise that my first suggestion is to reduce single-use plastics in your life.
+It should come as no surprise that single-use plastics are one of the biggest causes of ocean pollution.
 After all, that’s kind of what this blog is about…

 Most plastic isn’t recycled.
 Only 9% of all the plastic ever produced has EVER been recycled.